nicktagliamonte/In-the-City/README.md

   - Increments alignment slightly in dialogue (being mean lowers the number, etc)
   - Increments alignment significantly in combat (fighting a bad guy increases the number, fighting a good guy decreases it)
   - Causes neutral characters to act as adversaries if player alignment is too low (or high) for their liking
+- A safe zone which
+  - Has an inventory of items the player can store, working around limited carry weight and giving them a place to stockpile resources
+  - Blocks randomly generated combat events from occurring, and significantly decreases the frequency of randomly generated barter/begging events.

 Some character names or attributes are pulled from things I was watching at the time I made them, which will not be a feature of the final game:
 - The party member is named chunky [see Tim Robinson sketch: "What do you do???"]